m1tong/DSC180-Website/_pages/about.md

 <a href=''><img src='https://img.shields.io/badge/Report-PDF-blue'> <a href=''><img src='https://img.shields.io/badge/Poster-PDF-red'>

 # Abstract
-This report presents a novel approach to early congestion prediction in Integrated Circuit (IC) design through the use of Graph Attention Networks (GATs).
-Addressing the challenge of congestion, we developed an interpretable graph neural network model.
-Utilizing the NCSU-DigIC-GraphData dataset, which comprises 13 unique netlists with distinct congestion characteristics, our methodology includes feature engineering, graph embedding, and a two-layer GAT convolutional architecture.
-Initial results, based on one netlist, show promising training and test loss metrics, though the model tends to predict average congestion values, indicating room for improvement.
+This report presents insights into the use of Graph Neural Networks (GNNs) for early congestion prediction in Integrated Circuit (IC) design.
+Utilizing the NCSU-DigIC-GraphData dataset, which includes 13 unique netlists with distinct congestion characteristics, our methodology includes node feature engineering, graph train-test split, and a comparison between model architectures, such as Graph Convolutional Networks (GCNs) and Graph Attention Networks (GATs).
+Results show that Graph Neural Networks do not scale well on small netlists that only contain a few thousand nodes.
+GATs can perform better than GCNs but with significantly longer training time.
+Moreover, GRC-based prediction models are inferior to node-based prediction models.

 # Extra Content